From our Family Shareholders

 The above study also reveals that we might have more margin for improvement with our lids, which are the heaviest of the samples compared.

-Our objective is not to become the lightest, but to use only the quantity of material needed to continue delivery to our consumers, one of the best product offerings in term of quality and protection of the environment, coupled with the highest standards of food safety.
+Our objective is not to become the lightest, but to use only the quantity of material needed to continue delivering to our consumers, one of the best product offerings in term of quality and protection of the environment, coupled with the highest standards of food safety.

 Green Procurement policy

 We aim to make our use of resources more sustainable and this starts with our procurement practices.
-If we source good materials at the outset, the whole circle will be virtuous: from procurement to usage and disposal.
-In 2020, our CEOs therefore implemented our first Group Green Procurement Policy.
+If we source good materials at the outset , the whole circle will be virtuous: from procurement to usage and disposal.
+In 2019, our CEOs therefore implemented our first Group Green Procurement Policy.
 All companies under DAP are requested to follow these requirements, broadly inspired by the Green Buildings standards.
 For example, we will now only purchase air-conditioners with a COP above 3.2; any new lighting equipment must be LED; we encourage purchases from local producers when possible etc.

 All these new rules contribute to the foundation of a more sustainable business in the immediate future.

-GREEN PROCUREMENT POLICY(version October 2019)
+GREEN PROCUREMENT POLICY (version October 2019)

 We are aware of our responsibilities to future generations and must strictly adhere to exemplary environmental practices.
 To support the sustainable growth of our group we are committed to adopting procurement policies that are environmentally responsible.

-all companies under DAP will encouraged to purchase environmentally friendly products whenever practicable:
+All companies under DAP will encouraged to purchase environmentally friendly products whenever practicable: